The Personal OS I run every day.

 Personal OS is the install kit.

-Not a prompt pack.
-Not a skill library.
-An operating system you install onto your own machine — on top of the AI app you already use — that turns your AI from a tab you visit into a daily setup that knows your work.
+Not a just prompt pack.
+Not a just skill library.
+An operating system you install onto your own machine — on top of the AI app you already use (or should be using) — that turns your AI from a tab you visit into a daily setup that knows your work.

 Here's what's in the bundle.